danielbodnar/awesome-stars/README.md

 - [withastro/starlight](https://github.com/withastro/starlight) - 🌟 Build beautiful, accessible, high-performance documentation websites with Astro
 - [titaniumnetwork-dev/Oxide](https://github.com/titaniumnetwork-dev/Oxide) - The official site for Titanium Network, an organization dedicated to providing services related to bypassing internet censorship.
 Made with React.
 - [adr/madr](https://github.com/adr/madr) - Markdown Architectural Decision Records
-- [softwaremill/tapir](https://github.com/softwaremill/tapir) - Declarative, type-safe web endpoints library
+- [softwaremill/tapir](https://github.com/softwaremill/tapir) - Rapid development of self-documenting APIs
 - [flemay/3musketeers](https://github.com/flemay/3musketeers) - Test, build, and deploy your apps from anywhere, the same way!
 - [RobinTail/express-zod-api](https://github.com/RobinTail/express-zod-api) - A Typescript library to help you get an API server up and running with I/O schema validation and custom middlewares in minutes.
 - [cheat/cheat](https://github.com/cheat/cheat) - cheat allows you to create and view interactive cheatsheets on the command-line.
 It was designed to help remind *nix system administrators of options for commands that they use frequently, but not fre